jhallen/exorsim/rload/rload.md

 Each record begins with an ASCII D character (0x44) and ends with a carriage return (0x0D).

 In EDOS, each record ends with CR-LF.

-Also, any number of NULs may exist between records.
+Any number of NULs may exist between records, even in MDOS.
+Sometimes there are NULs to the next sector boundary for libraries (a library is just a bunch of object files concatenated together).

 \<size> is one byte which gives the record size.
 This size includes the
 \<body> and the \<checksum>.